SamanthaBooth81/foody-family/README.md

 # About

-Recipe website where users can find, view and share recipies with the world!
-ADD MORE DETAIL HERE!
+Foody Family is a recipe sharing website where users can view, like and comment on recipes and upload their own recipies to share with other users.
+This project was set up using a Postgresql database and built using Django.
+Along with Bootstrap to setup the basic layout and stylling.

 # Table of Contents